A selection of the best from recent issues of the Philosopher

 Descartes explains, in the Principles of Philosophy, that philosophy is 'like a tree' with metaphysics being the roots, physics being the main trunk, and 'all the other sciences' being the branches.
 These he adds can be reduced to just three: medicine, mechanics and morals.

 Morals is a branch of physics?
 Truly the Cartesian philosophy seems to be, as his accusers regularly said, reducing the world to a machine.
 In fact, the account of Descartes' brush with, if not exactly 'the law', but certainly the elders of the Utrecht city council, is an interesting aside in this respect.
 As Nadler says (twice) one of the strongest accusations against him was that his arguments for the existence of God were so weak that they must really have been sneaky ways of causing people to doubt the existence of God!

-There is a long explanation of Descartes' idea the existence of God necessarily implies the thought that God exists, and hence that God not actually existing is a logical contradiction.
-However, this is not Descartes' argument, rather the old Ontological argument of Catholic orthodoxy.
+There is a long explanation of Descartes' idea that the existence of God necessarily implies the thought that God exists, and hence that God not actually existing is a logical contradiction.
+However, this argument is not original to Descartes, rather a variation on the old Ontological argument of Catholic orthodoxy (usually associated with Saint Anselm) and in a popular work like this, the reader might helpfully have been advised as such.
 Similarly, Nadler explains Descartes' cogito - I think therefore I am - could equally well be expressed as 'if I am deceived, I am' - but without noting for the reader (as early on he promised he would explain Descartes to), that this was the formulation that Descartes would have been taught as a student in his Jesuit college in France.

 At least, the critique is made that if Descartes seeks to deduce the laws of nature necessarily from certain properties of God, then it would appear that God is indeed trapped within some kind of overarching logical framework, unable to do what He pleases anymore.